 No matter what your scenario is, the answer to the question “Should I negotiate my job offer?” is always:

 The interview process is the time for you to sell yourself and get the company excited to have you on their team.
-It’s not the time to negotiate hard.
+It’s not the best time to negotiate hard.
 This doesn't mean that you shouldn't talk about compensation at all, but it shouldn't be a focal point.
 For example, you may be asked something like, "What are your salary expectations?".

-At this point they’ve invested a lot in you at this point and they have decided that you're what they are looking for!
-The hiring manager, and everyone else involved in the decision making, devoted time and energy to bringing you onboard.
+They have invested a lot in you at this point and they have decided that you're what they are looking for!
+The hiring manager, and everyone else involved in the process, devoted time and energy to try to bring you onboard.
 They’re also humans who have emotions, so they’ve likely gotten their personal hopes up and are excited to have you on their team.

 This gives you leverage to negotiate because the company wants to make this work with you.
-If they don’t they have to do a ton of work to re-evaluate the less qualified candidates and go through the offer extension process again.
-No one wants to do this!
+If you don't accept, they have to do a ton of work to re-evaluate the less qualified candidates and go through the offer extension process again.
+They don't want to do this!

 When you land a new job, you have a rare opportunity to set yourself up for a more lucrative long-term compensation trajectory.
 Starting a new job is simply the best time to secure a higher compensation package.

 The most common hesitation people have to negotiating their compensation package is they don’t want to rub their new manager or employer the wrong way.
 After all, you could come across as greedy, argumentative, or ungrateful, right?
 Not if you approach it the right way.

 In fact, employers expect candidates to negotiate.
 They usually give themselves some wiggle room for this by giving an initial offer that’s lower than they can realistically go.
 They’re waiting for you to negotiate!